Lease Held By Production Question

 Klaus:

 Thanks for the interesting article.
-The well whcih I refer to in my post was P&A'd in 2001.
+The well which I refer to in my post was plugged and abandoned in 2001.
 The records indicate very little production and at the time, most likely was not cost effective to maintain.

 Klaus Balkenhol said:

-Since you said this will was plugged and abondoned, then at some point in time it obviously did not produce at which time the land owner came terminate the lease when ever they want to.
-There is a term call tenancy at will.
-And no, don't take my word for it, by you might want to take the judge's word for it in the following case.
+Since you said this well was plugged and abandoned, then at some point in time it obviously did not produce, at which time the landowner came to terminate the lease whenever they want to.
+There is a term called tenancy at will.
+And no, don’t take my word for it, but you might want to take the judge’s word for it in the following case.

 Thank you to the law office of Houston Harbaugh who have this information on their website